legluondunet/MyLittleLutrisScripts/Syberia/README.md

 Technical notes:
 - This script will use nircmd.exe as a workaround for the black wIndow bug.
-- MULTI5: you can select language for menu/subtitles: english, french, german, spanish, italian.
+- Multilanguage: you will be able to select language you prefer to display menus and subtitles during install between english, french, german, spanish or italian.
 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/